samyabouseda/express-rest-api-boilerplate/README.md

 export default Book

 ```
+Add a new file named `book-controller.js` in the `controllers` folder.

-Create a controller for that model in the controllers folder.
-To learn more about this, check the [Express documentation](https://expressjs.com/en/guide/routing.html).
+Create a controller for the `Book` model in that file.
+To learn more about creating controllers, check the [Express documentation](https://expressjs.com/en/guide/routing.html).
 ```js
 const getAll = async (req, res) => {
     const books = await req.context.models.Book.find()